sybrew/the-seo-framework/readme.txt

 		* You can now opt to use a low contrast color pallete for the SEO Bar.
 			* We are aware this should be [configurable via the device settings](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-contrast), but this standard is inconsistent.
 Besides, giving an option allows any site owner to set a preference.
 			* The color red will still jump out, this is because we use red to convey something must be fixed.
 All other colors will look faded and less distracting.
+	* **Performance:**
+		* All data fetchers use new memoization techniques that can hold data for up to 69 posts, terms, and users each (nice!).
+Whenever this number is exceeded in a single request, TSF maintains the first 7 entries and forgets the rest, assumning those first 7 are part of the initial request.
+This prevents excessive database lookups, data sanitization, etc., even beyond what we already did (only the last one requested was remembered).
 * **Changed:**
 	* TSF no longer pings search engines the base sitemap location when updating the options without changing the options.
 	* **Compatibility:**